7. Models & Methodologies¶

 Seek out the right proportion between upfront planning and late flexibility for every project.

-- Scrum is a structured project management framework that software can be built within.
+Scrum is a structured project management framework that software can be built within.
+Managers and business owners enjoy its increased predictability.

-- Consider the application or balance of multiple approaches when managing a project.
+Consider the application or balance of multiple approaches when managing a project.
+Don’t be afraid to throw out facets of them that aren’t applicable or working.